petri-labs/kaiju/docs/intro/stablecoin.md

 algorithmic supply.
 We define the ratio of backing value to algorithmic value is called **BR (Backing Ratio)**.

 What we need to highlight here is the algorithmic part.
 As mentioned above, pure algorithmic stablecoins are extremely risky.
-However, as a native token that captures the value of the network, it makes sense for FURY to participate in the FUSD minting process, but the participation extent needs to be regulated by the system based on the current demand for FUSD.
-Especially at the beginning of the network, we recommend setting the BR to 95%, which means that only $0.05 worth of FURYs are allowed to be minted for 1 $FUSD.
+However, as a native token that captures the value of the network, it makes sense for KAIJU to participate in the FUSD minting process, but the participation extent needs to be regulated by the system based on the current demand for FUSD.
+Especially at the beginning of the network, we recommend setting the BR to 95%, which means that only $0.05 worth of KAIJUs are allowed to be minted for 1 $FUSD.
 Formula follows:

 ```
 For 0 < BR <= 1,
 BackingValue = MintFUSD * BR
-FURYValue = MintFUSD * (1 - BR)
+KAIJUValue = MintFUSD * (1 - BR)
 ```

-When the market demand for FUSD rises, the system automatically decreases the BR value, allowing more FURYs to be burned in the minting of FUSDs.
-When the market demand for FUSDs falls, the system automatically increases the BR value, allowing fewer FURYs to be burned in the minting of FUSDs.
-In turn, FUSDs can be burned to swap for the reserved backing assets and minted FURYs, again in a proportion controlled by the BR value.
+When the market demand for FUSD rises, the system automatically decreases the BR value, allowing more KAIJUs to be burned in the minting of FUSDs.
+When the market demand for FUSDs falls, the system automatically increases the BR value, allowing fewer KAIJUs to be burned in the minting of FUSDs.
+In turn, FUSDs can be burned to swap for the reserved backing assets and minted KAIJUs, again in a proportion controlled by the BR value.

 This dynamic adaptive capability to changes in market demand absorbs the possible volatility of FUSD into the composition of the reserving asset portfolio of the system pool.
 Any small disturbance is absorbed very quickly, avoiding the